blesta/reseller-api/README.md

 ## Command Factory

-The examples shown in the Basic Usuage section demonstrate direct usage of command objects.
+The examples shown in the Basic Usage section demonstrate direct usage of command objects.
 You may find the built-in command factory more user friendly.

 ```php
 $commandFactory = new \blesta\ResellerApi\Command\CommandFactory();